 ollama pull gemma4:12b-it-qat

-This downloads the same small local model Audrey used to set up her own Kami.
+This downloads the same small local model Audrey first used to bootstrap a Kami of her own.
 It is about 7 GB, instruction-tuned, and runs comfortably on a laptop with roughly 16 GB of memory.
 Most laptops bought in the last few years have this; if yours has less, the model still runs, just more slowly.
-If you are unsure, or your laptop is older, skip to the hosted option below.
+If you are unsure, or your laptop is older, take the hosted path described above.
 The download takes a few minutes.
 Any capable local model works; this is a good, light first choice.

 2. Give it a way to act